Breast reduction surgery is usually done under general anesthesia, either in a hospital or outpatient surgical facility.

 After the procedure

-After breast reduction surgery, your breasts will be covered with a gauze dressing or bandages.
+Your breasts will be covered with a gauze dressing or bandages.
 A tube might be placed under each arm to drain any excess blood or fluid.
 Your surgeon will likely prescribe medication for pain as well as antibiotics to decrease your risk of infection.
-During the initial recovery period, your breasts will probably feel tender and sensitive.
-They might also be swollen and bruised.
-Be careful to avoid excessive force or movement while you're healing.

 - Thibaudeau S, et al. The effects of breast reduction on successful breastfeeding: A systematic review.
 Journal of Plastic, Reconstructive & Aesthetic Surgery.
 2010;63:1688.